Last Thursday evening, due to the rain in San Francisco, I was able to make these beautiful pictures of Market street in the rain while it was dark.

 I took a number of pictures tonight, when the fog was rolling in, the long exposures were getting harder.
 I'm not a big fan of jacking up the ISO, but it gave me flexibility on the shutter speed, and bring it down from ~2 minutes with a high F-stop, to a 20 sec with a medium F-stop.

 Armed with my Macro lens I stumbled on this Honey Bee in front of our house.
 Just one picture came out super sharp.
-This picture was taken with a Canon EOS 5D Mark III and a Canon EF 100mm f/2.8 Macro USM Lens
+This picture was taken with a Canon EF 100mm f/2.8 Macro USM Fixed Lens for Canon SLR Cameras

 Like this picture on Facebook or Tweet it if you like it: